kube-logging/logging-operator/charts/logging-operator/README.md

 ```

 ### CRDs
-The CRDs are provisioned using crd-install hooks, rather than relying on a separate chart installation.
 Use `createCustomResource=false` with Helm v3 to avoid trying to create CRDs from the `crds` folder and from templates at the same time.

 The command deploys **logging-operator** on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.